 If you can set up a physical distance with a room divider or a quiet corner in the family room, you’re ahead of the game.
 You might even consider setting up an office in an outside structure if you have one.

 Additionally, everything I read when researching this topic also states to never work in your bedroom.
 Well, that’s the biggest room in my home where there’s privacy and access to a nice window for natural light, so that’s where I work each day.
-I believe in making do with what we have.
+I believe in making do with what I have.

 Your first task is to set up an ergonomic work area that is comfortable.
 Yes!
 It must be every bit as comfortable as your work station in the big office.
 The kitchen chair might be fine for a few days but it won’t be long before your body is screaming!
 After all, when does anyone sit in the kitchen chair for 8 hours?
 I don’t know about you, but my head is swinging around trying to spot the Rosemary Essential Oil just thinking about that!